Report slams Illinois' unsound budgeting practices

 The report slammed the state for faulty budget forecasting, not calculating the potential cost of new legislation, insufficient funding for pensions and retiree healthcare costs, and the lack of a meaningful rainy day fund.

-"(Illinois') balanced budget requirement is one of the weakest you can imagine," Richard Dye, one of the report's authors, said at a conference on state budget practices.

-The state has also borrowed, delayed bill payments and relied on nonrecurring revenue to cover operating costs, as well as neglecting its aging infrastructure, according to the study.
+In addition, Illinois has borrowed, delayed bill payments and relied on nonrecurring revenue to cover operating costs, as well as neglecting its aging infrastructure, according to the study.

 "But because of the underlying structural deficit, high levels of bonded debt service costs relative to other states, and large legacy liabilities for pensions and (retiree healthcare), there is little state funding available to address the large and growing backlog of infrastructure needs," it said.